polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 6.1 Home server signed certificates for public client identity keys (ID-Cert)

-The ID-Cert, a [X.509](https://en.wikipedia.org/wiki/X.509) certificate, validates a public actor identity key.
+The ID-Cert, an [X.509](https://en.wikipedia.org/wiki/X.509) certificate, validates a public actor identity key.
 It is an actor-generated CSR ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)), signed by a home server, encompassing actor identity information and the client's public identity key.
 Clients can get an ID-Cert in return for a valid and well-formed CSR.
 Generating a new ID-Cert is